ReinvenSolutions/PT-Cosmos/replit.md

 - Create and manage destinations
 - View quote statistics (quotes per advisor)
 - View all quotes across all advisors
-- Full access to the system
+- Full access to the quotation system

 #### Advisor Features
-- Create quotations with:
-  - Client selection (from global list)
-  - Multi-destination selection
-  - Date specification
-  - Total price calculation
+- **Quotation Flow** (exactly same as public system):
+  - Browse and select destinations
+  - Select travel dates
-- View own quotes
+  - View itinerary and pricing
+  - **NEW**: Save quotation (associate with client)
-- Generate PDF for quotes
+  - Export to PDF
+  - Share via WhatsApp
+- View saved quotations
 - Track quote history

-#### Public Endpoints (Unauthenticated)
-- Destination browsing (for reference, from original public system)
-- Public PDF generation endpoint
+#### Quotation System
+The quotation flow is **identical to the original public system** with one addition:
+- Public pages (home.tsx, quote-summary.tsx) are now protected by authentication
+- Users must be logged in as advisor or super admin to access
+- A "Guardar Cotización" button allows saving the quote to the database
+  - Opens dialog to select client and confirm details
+  - Associates quote with the logged-in user
+  - Redirects to advisor dashboard after saving

 ### Role-Based Route Protection
-- **Public Routes**:
+- **Public Routes** (Unauthenticated):
   - POST /api/auth/login
   - POST /api/auth/logout
   - GET /api/auth/me